Contents

 At the point of discharge, the child or young person will be discharged into the care of a previously identified responsible person as identified in section 5.2 of this policy.

-In discharge planning consideration, in consultation with the child’s parent(s) or parental responsibility holder, should be given as to whether or not local authority services pursuant to section 17 of the Children Act 1989 (Child in Need) should be requested.
+In discharge planning consideration, in consultation with the child’s parent(s) or parental responsibility holder, should be given whether local authority services pursuant to section 17 of the Children Act (1989) (Child in Need) should be requested.

 5.19.2 Discharge to an adolescent unit or other care facility